Lillestrøm (town)

 Lillestrøm is a town located some 18 km east-northeast of Oslo, the capital city of Norway.
-With a population of 14,379 inhabitants (18,805 including Kjeller), it is the administrative centre of Lillestrøm Municipality in Viken County, and lies within the traditional district of Romerike.
+With a population of 14,379 inhabitants (18,805 including Kjeller), it is the administrative centre of Lillestrøm Municipality in Akershus County, and lies within the traditional district of Romerike.

 Etymology

 The name means "the little [part of] Strøm", Strøm being the name of an old and large farm (Old Norse: straumr, which also meant "stream" as well).

 History

 Lillestrøm's history dates back to the times river powered sawmills came into use for the production of building materials.
 Later Lillestrøm got its own steam sawmill which laid the base for the development of the area that became the town.
 The area was, by and large, a moss covered swamp-like area, at the time considered almost uninhabitable.
 However, the almost non-existent property values were judged to be a fair exchange and so the workers started living and settling in the area around the sawmill, and Lillestrøm was born.

 On 1 January 1908 Lillestrøm became a municipality of its own, having been split from Skedsmo.
 At that time Lillestrøm municipality had a population of 4,351.
 On 1 January 1962 the two municipalities were reunited under the name Skedsmo.
 Before the merger Lillestrøm municipality had a population of 10,840.

 In 1997, Skedsmo municipal council declared Lillestrøm to be a town (by) in its own right (an honorary status which has no effect upon the organization of local government).
 The event is commemorated annually with a 4-day street fair.

+In 2020, Skedsmo was merged with the neighbouring municipalities Sørum and Fet to form a new municipality named Lillestrøm.